-To obtain a compact privilege, a licensed individual must apply to the state in which the person is seeking to provide occupational therapy services.
-The applicant must be licensed in good standing in the person's home state, and the home state's licensure must meet certain minimum standards (as Wisconsin does), including utilization of a nationally recognized examination for initial licensure and continuing education requirements for license renewal.
-The applicant must also meet any jurisprudence requirements established by the state in which the person is seeking to provide services that assess the applicant's knowledge of the laws and rules governing the practice of occupational therapy in the state.
+To obtain a privilege to practice, a licensed individual must apply to the state in which the person is seeking to provide professional counseling services.
+The applicant must be licensed in good standing in the person's home state, and the home state's licensure must meet certain minimum standards (as Wisconsin does), including requiring a master's degree in counseling, passage of a nationally recognized examination, and completion of supervised post-graduate professional experience.
+The applicant must also meet any jurisprudence requirements established by the state in which the person is seeking to provide services that assess the applicant's knowledge of the laws and rules governing the practice of professional counseling in the state.

 If a licensed individual moves from one member state to another member state, the person may apply for licensure in the new home state under a simplified process.
-The new home state may verify the applicant's credentials through the compact's coordinated database, subject to any background check requirements and any jurisprudence requirements that assess the applicant's knowledge of the laws and rules governing the practice of occupational therapy in the new home state.
+The new home state may verify the applicant's credentials through the compact's coordinated database, subject to any background check requirements and any jurisprudence requirements that assess the applicant's knowledge of the laws and rules governing the practice of professional counseling in the new home state.